davheld/driving_public_wiki_fork/Software-installation.md

 ```
 source /opt/ros/hydro/setup.bash
-mkdir -p ~/catkin_ws/src
+mkdir -p ~/catkin_ws
-catkin_init_workspace ~/catkin_ws/src
+cd ~/catkin_ws
+wstool init src
+catkin_make
+source devel/setup.bash
 ```

+Finally, add ```source ~/catkin_ws/devel/setup.bash``` in your ```.bashrc``` file so that your environment will be sourced each time you open a terminal.

 # Getting and compiling the code

+## Getting the code

-Our code is now hosted on github as a private repo.
+Our code is now hosted on github as a set of repositories, some of which are private:
+- [stdr_libraries](https://github.com/StanfordDrivingTeam/stdr_libraries): contains some library packages
+- [tf](https://github.com/StanfordDrivingTeam/tf): a custom version of the TF package needed until we migrate to TF2
+- [driving_public](https://github.com/StanfordDrivingTeam/driving_public): some public packages, that allow to work with our log files
+- [driving](https://github.com/StanfordDrivingTeam/driving): a private repo that holds all our private code.
 To gain access, send you github user name (create an account if necessary) to Brice or Austin.

-Then clone the code in the ```~/catkin_ws/src``` folder.
+We use `wstool` to pull all those repos.
+Get the rosinstall (from the _driving_ or _driving_public_ repo) and copy it as `~/catkin_ws/src/.rosinstall`.
+Then from the src folder, do `wstool up`, which will clone / pull from the github repos.

+## Installing the dependencies

 Before building, you need to install the dependencies:

 ```
-~/catkin_ws/src/rdr_v2/scripts/install_rosdep_yaml.sh
+rosdep update
-rosdep install --from-paths ~/catkin_ws/src/rdr_v2/packages -i -y
+rosdep install --from-paths ~/catkin_ws/src -i -y
 ```

+## Building

-Then you are ready to build:
+Finally you are ready to build:

 ```
 cd ~/catkin_ws